monktastic/hackmd/wip/podcast/evil-bullets.md

 ## Ch 4: your true nature

-- You see, reality is actually one seamless whole which you only appear to be separate from.
+- Reality is actually one seamless whole which you only appear to be separate from.
 This illusion of separateness is called the ego, and it is our normal mode of operation.
-But below that level, certain universal truths can be glimpsed.
+But below that level of mind, certain universal truths can be glimpsed.

 - In particular, you discover that the nature of mind is intrinsically compassionate.
 It's what you most fundamentally are.

 - And this isn't just true of your mind; it's a truth about minds in general.
 You may wonder how it's possible to discover truths about other people's minds, and the short answer is that they're not truly other.
 It's... hard to explain.

-- Maybe the simplest way to convey this is that when a mind is completely clear and unconfused at its very deepest levels, it has no use for malice.
-It perceives the incredible beauty of reality and naturally desires to contribute to it.
+- Maybe the simplest way to convey this is that when a mind is completely clear and unconfused at its very deepest levels, it has no desire for malice.
+It perceives the incredible miracle of reality and naturally desires to be in service to it.

 - Being separated from our true nature is intrinsically painful, and humans do the darndest things to try and get back.

-- For example, we know that "hurt people hurt people."

-- If you understand this saying, it's because you've learned to perceive something about people.
-  - You see how pain can lead to misbehavior, even when that connection is far from obvious.
-Their misbehavior is an extremely well-disguised cry for help.
-  - Now, the more well-disguised it becomes, the less we are able to consciously recognize it as such.
-  - Except this isn't quite true, either.
-It's not that we're less _able_ to perceive it.
-It's that the less it conventionally looks like a cry for help, the more our darkness realizes that it can use this as an excuse to cause more harm with plausible deniability.

-- For example, we might think well, I was hurt, and I turned out okay.
-There must be something wrong with the ones who didn't, so they don't deserve my compassion.
-But if you feel this way, then perhaps you did not, in fact, turn out okay.
-  - This is not a judgement of you.
-We are all hurt people who hurt people.

-- If you make contact with the true nature of your mind, however briefly, you perceive this directly.
-It is the ultimate source of literally all misbehavior.

 ---

+- You've probably heard the saying that "hurt people hurt people."

+- In fact, you've probably had an experience where someone was misbehaving, but then at some point you realized that their behavior was actually caused by pain and not by some kind of intrinsic moral defect.
+  - Maybe you found out that their mom just died.
+  - Or maybe their behavior matches a pattern you've seen before, or done yourself.
+  - Or maybe you just _saw_ something in their eyes that gave it away.

+- You may not be able to put your finger on _how_ you know, but you know.
+When that happens, your malice just evaporates.
+It's _obviously_ the wrong tool for the job.

+- When you are in contact with your true nature, you can perceive directly that ALL misbehavior is ultimately rooted in some kind of pain.
+At the deepest level, it is the pain of being separated from their true nature.
+  - From there, you perceive directly that malice is always the wrong response.
+  - Malice, contempt, etc. exist _only_ as tools for your darkness.
+They serve no other purpose.

+- Yet, that doesn't mean that _violence_ is always the wrong response (though, to be clear, it very often is).

+---

 ## Ch 5

-- But as we saw before, sometimes hurting bad people is the right thing to do.
-How do we know _when_ it is right?

-- It comes down to whether it's done from compassion or self-deception.

-- Remember, being compassionate doesn't mean being nice.
-It just means having authentic insight into the hidden causes of misbehavior.
-From this perception, sometimes what people need really is a swift kick in the ass, or worse.
+- Remember, compassion doesn't mean being nice.
+It just means acting from authentic insight into the hidden causes of misbehavior.
-  - The difference is that it won't feel malicious in the slightest bit.
-There is no perception that they are intrinsically bad, and no pleasure in making them suffer.
-  - You won't get that righteous hit of fighting evil.
-It's a much more wholesome joy of watching delusion evaporate from this world.
+  - From this perception, you will be able to see that this person has been overtaken by a kind of mind-virus.
+Your enemy is that virus, and not the person.
+  - It may still require you to hurt the person, but you won't feel any malice while doing so, any more than you feel malice for your dog when the vet has to remove a tapeworm.

 - It may not seem like this change in intention matters much, but it makes all the difference in the world.

-One of those behaviors leads to a downward spiral.
-The other leads to a virtuous spiral.
+- You can mock or shame someone with malice, or with compassion, and though the two actions may look almost identical from the outside, the ultimate result will be wildly different.
   - That's because people are ridiculously sensitive to our true intentions, even if only subconsciously.

-- You can mock or shame someone with malice, or with compassion, and though the two may look almost identical, the ultimate result will be wildly different.

-- If you do it via compassion, part of them can sense that you're someone who can be trusted at the deepest level—even if their conscious mind isn't ready to admit it yet.
-Their fundamental goodness recognizes yours as an ally.
+- If you act from compassion, part of them can sense that you're not actually fighting _them_.
+This weakens their defenses, because try as they may to grasp at your hypocrisy to deflect, they're not going to find any.
-  - Your words will therefore deeply penetrate their minds and gnaw away at their self-deception.
+  - The more precisely you target the parasite in their minds, the more clearly they begin to see it in themselves, and how it is not who they are.
+  - Seeing this, they cannot help but join in the fight against it.
+  - This may not be happening at the conscious level, but it is happening.
-  - A seed has been planted.
+  - A powerful seed has been planted.
 Not only in their minds, but also that of bystanders.
+  - This won't provide you with that instant hit of self-righteousness that malice does.
+But the joy of watching even a tiny bit of evil evaporate from the world is satisfying on a much deeper level.

-- On the other hand, if your behavior is malicious, everyone can sense this too, and it will have the opposite effect.
+- The alternative is to be malicious; to target the person.
+This will have the opposite effect.

-- Now, it is said that "the road to hell is paved with good intentions."
-This does not refer to genuine compassion, but those intentions that we pretend are good.

-- That is why it is so crucial to gain skill in recognizing our true motivations.
-  - We have a ridiculously strong tendency to deceive ourselves about them.
+  - The parasite in your mind is secretly activating the parasite in theirs, to create more evil under the guise of good.

 ---

+- The whole fight against evil comes down to how clearly you can perceive the true causes of misbehavior in other people's minds.
+In other words, compassion.
+  - And this is only possible to the degree that you have identified and resolved it in yourself.

+- **That is why evil's most powerful trick is to keep our attention fixated outwards, on the evil "out there."
+By doing this, it very effectively prevents us from doing the inner work that would actually be able to end it.**

+- Now, to be clear, this is all much easier said than done.

+- Unless you are _completely_ free of self-deception yourself — in other words, enlightened — there will always be some level of evil that you will be unable to handle.
+  - In such cases, your attempts to be compassionate may actually backfire.

+- That's not because compassion is the wrong approach; it's because you haven't developed sufficient insight to be genuinely compassionate.
+You may end up just being nice, and making things worse.

+- Determining when you actually have the skill, and when you don't, and what do to about it is the work of a lifetime or lifetimes, and I still have a long way to go here.

+- But what I do know is that these are the most crucial times to be alert to my tendency to turn malicious.
+  - Because while it's true that evil triumphs when good people do nothing, the only thing worse than letting evil win is secretly joining forces with it.
+  - In fact, the very idea that there are such "good people," and thus "bad people" in some intrinsic sense, is already joining forces with it.

+- As an aside, it is said that "the road to hell is paved with good intentions."
+This is not referring to genuine compassion.
+It refers to our self-deceptive "good intentions."

+- It can be extremely difficult to tell which of these we are operating from in any given moment.
+That is why it is so crucial to gain skill in telling them apart.

+---

 ## Ch 6: meditation

-- As an aside, this helps explain why even breathing meditation can be effective at inducing kindness.
+- This helps explain why even breathing meditation can be effective at inducing kindness.
 It helps you become aware of what your mind is actually doing.

 - Let me use an analogy.
 Have you ever been reading a book, only to realize that your eyes are still scanning the page while your mind is doing something else entirely?